 Rating SEXUAL ABUSE Please rate within the lifetime.
-0 There is no evidence than the child has experienced sexual abuse.
-1 Child has experienced one episode of sexual abuse or there is a suspicion that child has experienced sexual abuse but no confirming evidence.
-2 Child has experienced repeated sexual abuse.
-3 Child has experience sever and or/repeated sexual abuse.
+0 There is no evidence than the infant/child has experienced sexual abuse.
+1 Infant/child has experienced one episode of sexual abuse or there is a suspicion that infant/child has experienced sexual abuse but no confirming evidence.
+2 Infant/child has experienced repeated sexual abuse.
+3 Infant/child has experience sever and or/repeated sexual abuse.
 Sexual abuse may have caused physical harm.

-\If a child is rated a "1", "2", or "3" on the Sexual Abuse item, you must complete the following sub-module.
+If a child is rated a "1", "2", or "3" on the Sexual Abuse item, you must complete the following sub-module.
 If child is rated a "0" on the Sexual Abuse item, move to the next item in the Trauma Module which is "Physical Abuse."